BDC Hamburger Icon

 How would that change your conversation with the customer for the better?
 How do you think that person would talk about your business in public?

-Another phrase that gets tossed around a lot in customer service is to do more than is expected, but what does this actually mean?
+Another phrase that gets tossed around a lot in customer service is to “exceed customers’ expectations,” but what does that actually mean?

 Many companies try to include some unexpected service at no cost — for example, Goulet Pens always ships its orders, no matter how big or small, with a tiny Tootsie Pop.
 But the easiest way to approach this tip is to offer customers what they need before they ask for it.